-Teach your student to help themselves to breakfast and lunch and to clean up afterwards. clear about meal times reminding them what the expectations are for the family.
+Teach your student to help themselves to breakfast and lunch and to clean up afterwards.
+Be clear about mealtimes reminding them what the expectations are for the family.

 Find out what foods they prefer and what they can't eat for religious, cultural or medical reasons as we are not always informed of special food requirements.
-If this becomes an
+If this becomes an issue, please let us know.

 Insist that your student notifies you if they are not going to be home for family meals.
 Have a time set that your student has to phone in by e.g. 4pm, especially on the weekend.

 It's also a good idea to take your student food shopping a few times when they first arrive.
 They will recognise things that they like.